dh-wuho/CS-Notes/docs/csc568/11-NAS.md

 ### Server:
 - manage data(efficiently, reliably, securely...)
 - could prefetch
-- could upcalls(communicate with clients). upcalls are limited on stateful protocol
+- could upcalls(communicate with clients).

+    upcalls are limited on stateful protocol

 ### Protocols of NAS
 - NFS

     stateless

     hierarchy

-    no upcalss from servers
+    no upcalls from servers
 - SMB(CIFS)

     more "talktive"

     generic: printer